Home / ThaiBev's Sustainability

 Recognizing the importance of sustainable development in the private sector, ThaiBev joined the UN Global Compact (UNGC) on 24 July, 2019.
 The UNGC is the United Nations’ framework for sustainable development cooperation.

-These ten principles cover four key dimensions, anti- corruption, labor standards, human rights, and environmental protection.
+It aims to strengthen cooperation amongst companies in all industry sectors, foundations, and non-profit organizations and encourage all parties to be mindful of sustainability in their operations in line with the UNGC’s ten global principles.
+These ten principles cover four key dimensions, anticorruption, labor standards, human rights, and environmental protection.
 ThaiBev recognizes that the protection and conservation of natural resources and the environment are key to sustainable development.
 Therefore, it is committed to operating in accordance with circular economy principles.
 It is also dedicated to continual development of more efficient and environmentally friendly practices in energy, water, packaging materials, and waste.

 ThaiBev foresees that its commitment will further increase as a member of the Global Compact Network Thailand (GCNT) to help achieve UN Sustainable Development Goal 17, which refers to “cooperation for sustainable development”.
 In the past, the company has supported and participated in important activities for the GCNT such as publishing ThaiBev sustainability articles as models for other businesses.